F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## FAQ

 ### Is extended configMap mandatory?
 Yes.
-CIS fails to start without `--route-spec-configmap` value provided.
-CIS logs `invalid value provided for --route-spec-configmap` and exits
+CIS fails to start without `--extended-spec-configmap` value provided.
+CIS logs `invalid value provided for --extended-spec-configmap` and exits
 ### Can extended configMap be created in any namespace?
 No. Extended configmap can only be created in a namespace which CIS is watching.</br>
 _**NOTE:** CIS watches only those namespaces which are specified through --namespace or --namespace-label as CIS config parameters, if not specified then it watches all the namespaces._
 ### What happens if ConfigMap is not created or deleted?
-If referenced ConfigMap with --route-spec-configmap is not created, CIS logs below error and doesn't process any routes.
+If referenced ConfigMap with --extended-spec-configmap is not created, CIS logs below error and doesn't process any routes.
 ```
-[ERROR] Unable to Get Extended Route Spec Config Map: default/global-cm, ConfigMaps "global-cm" not found.
+[ERROR] Unable to Get Extended Route Spec Config Map: default/extended-cm, ConfigMaps "extended-cm" not found.
 ```

 CIS uses cache to store extendedRouteSpec information.
 Even if ConfigMap is deleted, the information loaded initially is thus used for route processing.
-### Can I create multiple global extended ConfigMap ?
+### Can I create multiple extended ConfigMap ?
-CIS only uses ConfigMap provided through --route-spec-configmap argument.
+CIS only uses ConfigMap provided through --extended-spec-configmap argument.
 ### Do I need to modify existing routes for extended ConfigMap support?
 No.
 ### What are the supported routes?